hantsy/spring-security-auth0-sample/docs/api.md

 Auth0 also provides an *Auth0 Management API* for you to access the Auth0 APIs, and for test purpose, Auth0 also created a *Machine to Machine* application automatically which allow you to interact with your own APIs.

 Next let's create our *Backend API* application.
-Go to https://start.spring.io, add the following dependencies,
+Go to https://start.spring.io, fill the required fields, and select *Maven* as build tools and *Java* as language, then add the following dependencies,

 * Web Starter
+* Validation
 * Data JPA
 * Spring Security
 * Lombok

-Generate the project archive, extract the files into your disk.
+Hit the Generate button to generate the project skeleton into an archive, download it and extract the files into your disk.
-Import the project into IDEA, open the *pom.xml* file, add spring security oauth2 related dependencies.
+Import the project into your IDEA, open the *pom.xml* file, add spring security oauth2 related dependencies.

 ```xml
 <dependency>